LSchultz114/SEOR-PhD-Guidance/README.md

 ### Suggested Downloads
 * Reference software like Zotero for keeping references
-* Learn software that makes formula writing much easier than word like TeXstudio
+* Learn software that makes formula writing much easier than word like TeXstudio/LaTeX
+* Visual Studio Code is a wonderful (and free) interface software that lets you open everything from python code to latex and github
+* Get a github account and start storing your codes there

 ## Last Semester of Courses